ohmra/Puissance4/README.md

 # Connect4
-Connect 4, Second Yeat College Project
+Connect 4, Second Year College Project

 A classis turned based connect 4 games <br>
 The code is Franglish because it was a french college project.